 Another aspect of a long life product is that the application framework is pretty much fixed and it is not most likely possible to change them after some time.
 While the customer likes to have the continuity in terms of look and feel, the development team likes to continue in the same technology.
 In fact, in many cases the application development framework has to be retained for the next iteration/update of the product too.
 In such cases, the concept of virtual machine comes in handy.

-To explain with example, Java from Sun/Oracle promoted the Write Once, Run anywhere concept of development.
+To explain with an example, Java from Sun/Oracle promoted the Write Once, Run anywhere concept of development.
 An application written in Java can be run on any platform provided the underlying VM is available for that platform.
 This is made possible by compiling the code to a Java Byte code, rather than the native executable.
 These byte codes are interpreted by the Java Virtual Machine and internally executed as native code.

-This has left a number of devices in the field and their successors in a lurch.
+This has left several devices in the field and their successors in a lurch.
 Without Microsoft road map, it will not be possible to develop new devices running Windows CE.
 Programmers who have been working on embedded devices with .NET have to update themselves and re-write the whole application in a new framework.
 But this is going to be a lot of work.
 There may be many legacy applications, which needed to be run on the new hardware, without changes, especially in the industrial segments.

 There are two approaches possible to overcome the problem of depreciation of .NET for embedded devices by Microsoft.

 The first approach is recommended for UI heavy applications where it is better to re-write the application for the new platform.
 With processors and memory getting powerful and cheaper, Android has undoubtedly become a market leader.
 For lower-end platforms, smaller libraries such as Sparklet UI Library are ideal.
 Embien, with its highly experienced application development team, can do a re-write optimized for the new platform and keeping the design philosophy intact.